GabrieleGhisleni/EnergyProject/README.md

 > 1. Change MySql Database

 To change the mysql DB you have to modify the mysql service in the docker-compose.yml and the energy.env file as follows.
-You would need to insert into the brackets `< >` the data that you want to use as well. **Make sure that the folder "mysql" is still empty.
+You would need to insert into the brackets `< >` the data that you want to use as well.

-If that's not the case, delete all the elements before starting this procedure.**
+**Make sure that the folder "mysql" is still empty.
+If that's not the case, delete all the elements before starting this procedure.
+If there is some problem deleting check if there is an instance container associated with and in case remove it**

 ```shell
 ## docker-compose.yml